Binomially, the fruit belongs to the family of Moraceae, of the genus: Artocarpus.

 It has small amounts of flavonoid antioxidants in the form of xanthin and lutein.
 Yellow-orange varieties have more of these compounds.

 Breadfruit carries more vitamin-C than jackfruit and banana; provide about 29 mg or 48% of RDA.
 Vitamin-C (ascorbic acid) is a strong water-soluble antioxidant.
 Consumption of fruits rich in the vitamin-C help the human body develops resistance against infectious agents and scavenge harmful free radicals.

 The fruit has moderate levels of essential vitamins and minerals.
 Like other tropical delicacies, it is rich in many vital B-complex groups of vitamins.
 The fruit is a moderate source of vitamins, especially thiamin, pyridoxine, and niacin.

 Fresh fruit is an excellent source of potassium.
 Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.
 Its pulp is good in copper, iron, magnesium, and phosphorus.

-Breadfruit seeds contain average levels of protein; 100 g seeds provide 7.4 g or 13% of daily recommended values.
+Breadfruit seeds contain moderate levels of protein; 100 g seeds provide 7.4 g or 13% of daily recommended values.
 However, they are excellent sources of minerals like potassium, iron, calcium, zinc, selenium, manganese, etc.